Pat "the Cope" Gallagher: Political career

 Gallagher was first elected to Dáil Éireann at the 1981 general election, retaining his seat until retiring at the 1997 general election.
 Gallagher was appointed Minister of State at the Department of Marine from 12 March 1987 to 12 July 1988.
 He was appointed Minister of State at the Department of the Gaeltacht in July 1987, serving in that post until 11 February 1992 and again in the same post from 13 February 1992 until 12 January 1993.
 He was appointed Minister of State at the Department of the Arts, Culture and the Gaeltacht on 14 January 1993.

 In 1994, he was elected to the European Parliament as an MEP for the Connacht–Ulster constituency, and was re-elected at the 1999 European Parliament election.
 During his period in Europe, Gallagher was a member of a number of committees including Fisheries, Economics and Monetary and Industry and Energy.

 He returned to domestic politics to successfully contest the 2002 general election, and was appointed Minister of State at the Department of the Environment and Local Government in June 2002.
 In Taoiseach Bertie Ahern's reshuffle in 2004, he was appointed Minister of State at the Department of Environment and Local Government and at the Department of Communications, Marine and Natural Resources from 29 September 2004 to 14 February 2006.
 Following a period in this role, Gallagher was appointed as Minister of State at the Department of Transport from 14 February 2006 where he served until 14 June 2007.
 From 20 June 2007 to 12 May 2008, he served as Minister of State at the Department of Health and Children with special responsibility for Health Promotion and Food Safety.
 He was not re-appointed after Brian Cowen became Taoiseach in May 2008.

 He was elected as an MEP for the North-West constituency at the 2009 European Parliament election.
 Immediately thereafter, Gallagher replaced Brian Crowley as the head of Fianna Fáil's European delegation; this promotion came in the aftermath of Crowley publicly attacking the party's decision to join the European Liberal Democrat and Reform Party.
 Gallagher was a member of the European Parliament's Committee on Fisheries.

 Gallagher lost his seat at the 2014 European Parliament election.

 In the 2016 general election, he ran alongside sitting TD Charlie McConalogue as the two Fianna Fáil candidates in the new five-seat Donegal constituency.
 Gallagher was elected on the 11th count, after McConalogue was elected on the first count.
 He lost his seat at the 2020 general election, with Pádraig Mac Lochlainn winning back the seat Gallagher had won at his expense in 2016.

+In September 2024, Gallagher was selected to contest the 2024 general election for the Donegal constituency, along with Charlie McConalogue.

+At the 2024 general election, Gallagher was elected to the Dáil.
+He is the oldest TD in the 34th Dáil.